isomerpages/sndgo-careers/_job-profiles/Geospatial & Systems Analyst/Angelia Lau (URA).md

 Have you ever wondered why the distance to your nearest Mass Rapid Transit (MRT) station is as far as it is, and what improvements can be made to get to your destination faster?
 Angelia Lau has.

-In fact, thinking of and solving such problems is part of her job as a Systems Analyst at the Urban Redevelopment Authority’s Design & Planning Lab (DPL).
+In fact, thinking of and solving such problems is part of her job as a Systems Analyst at the Urban Redevelopment Authority’s Design &amp; Planning Lab (DPL).
 Angelia recounts that when she had to analyse how transport nodes were accessible to people by foot, it was “eye-opening” for her to realise how traditional methods of analyses may not always be an accurate representation of the distance and time taken for a pedestrian to reach an MRT station via existing footpaths.

 For example, pedestrians here can often reduce walking time to the station by cutting through Housing Development Board (HDB) blocks and carparks, she explains.
 Therefore with geospatial data, urban planners like herself can more accurately capture the richness of Singapore’s urban landscape and analyse how people are using the transport systems.